In this Article

 2. Abnormal Watery Discharge

-Sometimes, watery discharge is associated with other symptoms which can irritate you.
-In such cases, watery discharge is abnormal and can be a sign of one of the following:
+Sometimes, a watery discharge is associated with several other symptoms which can irritate you.
+In such cases, a watery discharge is abnormal and can be a sign of one of the following:

 - Premature Labour